-** NOTE: The picture "Welcome to Good News" is from the service Ideogram AI.
+** NOTE: The picture displayed at the top of this article is from the service Ideogram AI.
 As a layperson, I have read their relevant "terms of service"

 and determined, to the best of my ability, that the image may be viewed